 FAQs

-What should I look for in terms of mattress construction?
+What weight capacity should I look for in a mattress?